Flowerowl/flowerowl.github.io/_posts/2014-02-06-%e3%80%90python%e3%80%91good-logging-practice-in-python.md

   </h3>

   <p>
     When you have multiple servers and different log files.
 You can setup a central log system to collect all important (warning and error messages in most cases).
-Then you can monitor it easily and notice what’s wrong in your system.
+Then you can monitor it easily and notice what's wrong in your system.
   </p>

   <h3>